KatherineE2028/FinalProject48/README.md

 Metric:
 Safety

+Our repository represents the safest neighborhoods from the data sets below: crime rates and arrests, police incidents, average speed limit, and fires.

 Thomas Smith - tas443@pitt.edu - https://data.wprdc.org/dataset/arrest-data
 I think that this data will be the best indicator of the “best” neighborhood in Pittsburgh.
 Crime rates and arrests are super important when deciding the safety of a neighborhood to live in.